-Deferring the receipt of the standard diploma is utilized for a student with a disability in order to continue to receive a free, appropriate public education (FAPE).
-There are two parts to deferral of the standard diploma.
+Deferring the receipt of a standard diploma allows a student with a disability, enrolled in a public school, to continue receiving a free and appropriate public education (FAPE).
+The deferral process consists of two key components:

 - First, a student must have an IEP that "prescribes special education, transition planning, transition services, or related services through 21."
-This is interpreted to mean that a student must require services to succeed. - Second, a student must be enrolled in one of several specific educational programs.
+This is interpreted to mean that a student must require services to succeed. - Second, the student must be enrolled in one of the following educational programs: - Accelerated College Credit: Dual enrollment, early admission, Advanced Placement (AP), International Baccalaureate (IB), Advanced International Certificate of Education (AICE), or the Early College Program - A structured work-study, internship, or pre-apprenticeship program (such as SJCSD Transition Programs)